 Every photographer has to face the dreaded presence of grain or noise in photos.

-Once was a hallmark of film photography, grain has now become a sign of poorly executed photography technique.
+Once it was a hallmark of film photography, grain has now become a sign of poorly executed photography technique.

 Unless there’s a creative purpose to grain or noise in your images, it’s best to learn the strategies to make a picture less grainy.